Quantum Tech: esports investing hit $1 billion in 2019, revenues could be $4 billion in 2022

 Here’s an edited transcript of our interview.

-GamesBeat: Can you start with what Quantum Tech is and where you’re positioning the company?
+GamesBeat: Can you start with explaining what Quantum Tech is and where you’re positioning the company?

 Alina Soltys: Quantum Tech Partners is a gaming-forward tech advisory group.
-Where we started–from the perspective of working directly with gaming studios, esports companies, gaming technology platforms, helping entrepreneurs and founders manage their teams, think about how to strategically grow, for ultimately impacting their exit opportunities and options.
+Where we started — from the perspective of working directly with gaming studios, esports companies, gaming technology platforms, helping entrepreneurs and founders manage their teams, think about how to strategically grow, for ultimately impacting their exit opportunities and options.
 Ideally, where we fit in the grander scheme of the ecosystem is helping companies grow and also execute on significant financing, as well as full exit opportunities through M&A or majority acquisition.

 Our perspective in the space comes from gaming and technology.
 In the founding team here we have many decades of experience working with gaming companies.
 We’re super passionate about the gaming space and we have deep expertise and deep relationships across the globe.
 We also have experience working on the transactions that have mattered the most to a company’s overall history and trajectory, helping founders think through that.
 We’re overall proponents for the industry to continue to drive innovation and the right partnerships that create greater opportunities for the companies involved.